-The State constitution requires that one-third of one percent of taxable income from Colorado taxpayers be credited to the State Education Fund.
-In addition to this revenue, policies enacted over the past several years have transferred other General Fund money to the State Education Fund.
+The state constitution requires that one-third of one percent of taxable income from Colorado taxpayers be credited to the State Education Fund.
+In addition to this money, policies enacted over the past few years have transferred other General Fund money to the State Education Fund.

-Figure 41.
-State Education Fund Revenue from One-Third of One Percent of Taxable Income
+Figure 32.
+State Education Fund Revenue from One-Third of One Percent of Taxable Income, Actual and Forecast